-To enable object instance tracking, you need one of the following permissions:
+To enable object instance tracking, you need one of these permissions:

 - Configure Memory Monitoring